TylerCarberry/2048/README.md

 Tyler Carberry
 2048
 Combine similar numbers to reach the score 2048
 This game is based off the original 2048 made by Gabriele Cirulli at https://github.com/gabrielecirulli/2048

-## Many new features
+## New Features

 1. Undos: Unlimited undos in practice mode and up to 10 in normal mode
-2. Shuffle: Type shuffle as much as you want to randomly shuffle the game
+2. Shuffle: Randomly move every tile.
+Use as many times as you want.
-3. Autoplay: 4 different methods with up to a 94% win rate
+3. Autoplay: 4 different methods with up to a 94% win rate.
+[See more here](https://github.com/tytan34/2048/blob/master/README.md# "Autoplay")
 4. Remove Low Values Power Up: Remove all 2s and 4s from the game
 5. Multiple grid sizes: Play on a 3x3 board or 20x25

-## Many different game modes
+## New Modes

 1. Practice Mode: Unlimited Everything
 2. Normal Mode: 10 Undos